FAQ about Differin Gel

 Differin Gel starts working immediately, and results may be seen in as little as two weeks.
 It may take some time to see significant results, but with continued use, it’s been proven to work, so hang in there.
-In a clinical study, patients reported a nearly 60% average decrease in acne after 12 weeks of use.
+In a clinical study, patients reported up to an 87% decrease in acne after 12 weeks of use.

 Are there any side effects?